cache2k/cache2k/src/site/markdown/0/UPCOMING.md

  - JCache: extended configuration of cache2k features via JCache is possible
  - Exceptions in the expiry policy and resilience policy will be propagated as `CacheLoaderException` if happened during load
- - asMap()
+ - asMap() provided `ConcurrentMap` interface view of the cache
- - history size of Clock-Pro eviction reduced to one half of the capacity
+ - Reduce memory footprint: history size of Clock-Pro eviction reduced to one half of the capacity
  - getAll() returns empty map if no loader is defined and requested keys are not in cache
  - get() return null if no loader is defined and entry is not in cache (was exception before).
  - `CacheEntry.getValue()` and `MutableCacheEntry.getValue()` throws exception if loader exception happened